jgomezc1/nldyna/README.md

 ## By Julian David Parra Cardona.

-## This document describes the results of the project conducted by the author in partial fulfillment of the requirement to complete the degree of Master of Engineering at Universidad EAFIT.
+## This document describes the results of the project conducted by the author in partial fulfillment of the requirements to complete the degree of Master of Engineering at Universidad EAFIT.

 ## Introduction